VLsI: Verbalized Layers-to-Interactions from Large to Small Vision Language Models: Related Works

 \paragraph{Efficient Modeling Strategy.} In the field of lightweight LLMs, MobiLlama~\cite{thawakar2024mobillama}, OpenELM~\cite{mehta2024openelm}, MobileLLM~\cite{liu2024mobilellm} have leveraged various engineering techniques such as shared feed-forward network (FFN) design, layer-wise scaling, and embedding-language head sharing to efficiently reduce model parameters.
 Their primary objective is not to close the gap with closed-source LLMs but rather to reduce parameters impacting less performance degradation.
 In the field of VLMs, there are variations about how to utilize pretrained lightweight LLMs~\cite{zhang2024tinyllama, qwen, gu2023mamba} in order to make efficient-scale VLMs~\cite{zhou2024tinyllava, chu2023mobilevlm, chu2024mobilevlm, lin2024moe, qiao2024vl, zhao2024cobra}, but these works are also not a fundamental solution to embed more vision-language knowledge within limited structures.
 Notably, two VLM approaches, TroL~\cite{lee2024trol} and Phantom~\cite{lee2024phantom}, aim to expand learning own capabilities within limited structures by doubling forward propagation steps and enlarging the latent dimension without physically increasing model sizes, thereby showing large improvements.
 Unfortunately, these approaches face limitations such as key-value cache storage constraints and extensive architectural modifications, which may hinder direct application to real-world scenarios.
-Besides, a few works in distilling LLMs~\cite{muralidharan2024compact, sreenivas2024llm} have emerged, but they use in the end for the final layer distillation.
+Besides, a few works in distilling language models~\cite{liang2023less, muralidharan2024compact, sreenivas2024llm} have emerged, and TED~\cite{liang2023less} utilizes language head but it is not a version of LLM covering general tasks, and it does not handle layer number gap between large and small models.
+The other studies simply use the final layer distillation.
 For VLMs, LLaVA-MoD~\cite{shu2024llava} and LLaVA-KD~\cite{cai2024llava} have also been recently proposed, but they use the same way.
+Align-KD~\cite{feng2024align} distills both vision features and logits from the language head, while MoVE-KD~\cite{cao2025move} employs multiple vision encoders for large VLMs and a mixture of LoRA~\cite{hu2021lora} for small VLMs.
+Regarding the distillation metric, DistiLLM~\cite{ko2024distillm} and MiniLLM~\cite{gu2023minillm} emphasize the effectiveness of reverse KL divergence, whereas LLAVADI~\cite{xu2024llavadi} and Minitron~\cite{muralidharan2024compact} demonstrate that normal KL divergence is more effective.
+On the other hand, \vlsi VLsI makes layer-wise distillation process where we leverage natural language in order to make small VLMs mimic the reasoning progression of large VLMs across layers.
+We hope that incorporating natural language will facilitate smoother communication between large and small VLMs, alleviating the complexities of feature alignment.